Masala Herb

 Just before closing the lid, pour a small amount of rum into the lid, to kill remaining germs and to give your papaya lime jam a longer shelf life.

-I always store my jam in the fridge once opened, simply because I live in a very humid climate and I would suggest you to do the same thing so that you can completely enjoy your homemade jam.
+I always store my jam in the fridge once opened, and I would suggest you to do the same thing so that you can thoroughly enjoy your homemade jam.

 📖 Recipe